Miguel/Michelle

-Miguel/Michelle is a 1998 Filipino drama film starring Romnick Sarmenta and Gloria Diaz which tells a story about a man who leaves the Philippines and comes back as a woman, challenging her family to reexamine their feelings about homosexuality/transsexuality along with family values and religion.
+Miguel/Michelle is a 1998 Philippine drama film starring Romnick Sarmenta and Gloria Diaz which tells a story about a man who leaves the Philippines and comes back as a woman, challenging her family to reexamine their feelings about homosexuality/transsexuality along with family values and religion.

 Plot

 Miguel, a young man from Quezon province, leaves the Philippines for the U.S. After seven years, he returns home, and his family discovers he has had a sex change operation and is now Michelle.
 Her father is stunned by this development, and other hostile reactions erupt.
 She declares she will stay until her family accepts her.
 She has also caused a crisis for an old friend who was going to get married without ever admitting he was gay.
 Michelle's bravery makes him think again.